My Work

 Realising this song has echoes from the Metamorfoz batch means it will have its own share of idioms and proverbs, and its tough talk, to emulate into English while simultaneously keeping to the spirit of Tarkan's style with its onomatopoeic repeats and beats.
 But it's also had some sauce added, and the language used has to reflect that sexiness, slight S&M feel about it.

-There is the danger that you get so carried away with the translating you might want to add your own voice, and people don't want to hear you, they want to hear Tarkan.
+But there is the danger that you get so carried away with the translating you might want to add your own voice, and people don't want to hear you, they want to hear Tarkan.
 That is how it should be, because the purpose of the translation is to act as a vehicle to carry the song (and Tarkan's interpretation) to the audience, not to carry you to the audience.
 Thus the choices you make in the words you use need to reflect that.
 If your only justification in the words or phrases you use is that it sounds good to you - but it isn't what Tarkan wrote - then you need a rethink, because you've defeated the purpose of the thing.

 If you're a Tarkan fan - even if you're reading his lyrics in (my understanding of) English - you should be able to say: Yeah, this is a Tarkan song.
 And for those that are thinking: Isn't this all a bit too much work for a simple translation? - again tastes differ.
 If I am going to expend effort on work that's going to carry my name, I want it to be the best I can do.
 Besides Tarkan works hard on his output, it would be disrespectful to treat his lyrics with any less effort.